 SpaceX has launched on behalf of NASA, ESA, and STSATIS (Taiwan) and commercial customers such as Orbcomm, Asia Broadcast Satellite (ABS), and SES.
 Contracts have been signed with NASA for the resupply of ISS.

-Other contracts include US Department of Defense, Eutelsat Communications for satellite launch constellation Star One D1 & D2; Iridium Satellite LLC (Nanosatellite); O3b Network Ltd. (Nanosatellite); Telesat (Nanosatellite); Spacecom Satellite Communications Ltd. (Satellite Network); Inmarsat Plc.
+Other contracts include U.S. Department of Defense, Eutelsat Communications for satellite launch constellation Star One D1 & D2; Iridium Satellite LLC (Nanosatellite); O3b Network Ltd. (Nanosatellite); Telesat (Nanosatellite); Spacecom Satellite Communications Ltd. (Satellite Network); Inmarsat Plc.
 (Satellite Network), and Asia Broadcast Satellite LLC, a consortium of SES Global Limited and China Telecom Global Limited.

-There is even talk of mining on other planets such as the moon, Mercury, and asteroids for useful materials from these celestial bodies.
+There is even talk of mining on other planets such as the moon, Mercury, and asteroids for valuable materials from these celestial bodies.
 It has also been suggested that we could use the sun to power spacecraft traveling at near-light speed on a long enough time frame if we could harness it for this purpose, which opens up the possibilities of faster than light travel.
-The closest star system to our own is Alpha Centauri, which takes 4 years to get there using conventional rocket propulsion technology.
+The closest star system to our own is Alpha Centauri, which takes four years to get there using conventional rocket propulsion technology.

 By using solar power with enough efficiency, one day, perhaps hundreds or thousands of years into the future, humanity may be able to reach our neighboring star system and, if even possible, dozens of other systems not too far from it.

-So we either need more money or some other way of producing Antimatter which requires energy equal to that produced by the Large Hadron Collider per atom.
+So we either need more money or some other way of producing antimatter which requires energy equal to that produced by the Large Hadron Collider per atom.
+So with all these possibilities, it begs the question, “why haven’t we colonized Mars yet?”
 This is another great example of how important funding is to space exploration and colonizing Mars.
-So with all these possibilities, it begs the question, “why haven’t we colonized Mars yet?”

 The reasons for this are varied and include slow down in funding, political ideas that grab hold of countries, delays caused by scheduling problems with rocket launches such as the recent Falcon 9 launchpad explosion at NASA’s space center in Cape Canaveral, which had destroyed about 110 million dollars worth of hardware.
 Also, some political issues surrounding colonization may have kept us from landing on Mars sooner.
 Some people argue that we shouldn’t be doing it while others believe it is a great idea.

-The main argument against the colonization of Mars is that it isn’t practical at this stage because there is no real way to make money from doing so.
+The main argument against the colonization of Mars is that it isn’t practical at this stage because there is no natural way to make money from doing so.
 So until someone develops one or gets better funding, there will be no colonization of Mars for at least a few more decades.
-Another problem is that we need to figure out the best methods to sustain life on the red planet before sending settlers over to reduce health risks such as radiation that may harm them while they land on the planet’s surface.
+Another problem is that we need to figure out the best methods to sustain life on the red planet before sending settlers over to reduce health risks such as radiation that may harm them while they land on Mar’s surface.

-There are also other political issues surrounding space exploration and colonizing Mars, such as how much countries would have to contribute financially or get to go first.
+There are also other political issues surrounding space exploration and colonizing Mars, such as how much countries would have to contribute financially or go first.
 Still, if these problems can be solved, then it’s possible to see human beings on another planet within our lifetime.

 Well, perhaps not us, but at least our children.
 Many plans are being formed for missions to Mars now, including NASA’s “Destination Mars” plan, which involves launching a crewless spacecraft to the red planet in 2018 and a crewed mission by 2030.
-Elon Musk’s SpaceX plan also aims to launch a probe with equipment such as food, water, oxygen tanks, and more, while NASA plans on using nuclear power for their missions.
+Elon Musk’s SpaceX plan also aims to establish a probe with equipment such as food, water, oxygen tanks, and more, while NASA plans on using nuclear power for their missions.

-A U.S sponsored program called Space Migration aims at developing technology that will help humans colonize other planets within our solar system.
+A U.S.-sponsored program called Space Migration aims at developing technology that will help humans colonize other planets within our solar system.
 So far, there is no set destination as to where or what this project would be used for, but it could lead to human beings on Mars sooner than we think if enough funding can be acquired along the way.

 Another idea focused on space exploration would see humans traveling in wide circles from Earth instead of point-to-point travel like today – where a spacecraft would orbit the sun in larger and larger circles over time using solar sail technology.
 This could take humans to some of the nearest stars within our galaxy – although this idea is still quite far from becoming a reality.